 Botox is most effective on the upper part of the face.

 Botox works anywhere on the face that you have a muscle—which is the entire face!
 But while Botox’s ability to relax or temporarily paralyze a muscle has a lot of great uses, it can also cause unwanted results.

 Botox is most effective on the upper third of the face.
 Specifically, it’s most effective on the glabella area between the eyes and brows.
 It is also effective in treating the forehead muscles and crow’s feet, which occur on the sides of the eyes when you smile or squint.

-The lower part of the face requires more caution.
+Any Botox injection sites on the lower part of the face require more caution.

 The lower part of the face is more sensitive when it comes to injections, since weakening the muscles around and on the lips can cause difficulty speaking or puckering.
 So, while Botox can be somewhat effective in treating the lines of the lower face, its use is limited by the fact that it can alter movement of the cheeks and mouth.
 This can potentially create an asymmetric smile or lip movement.
 This is why Botox on the lower face should be done sparingly and cautiously by an experienced injector.